 The power of the pope was increasing and Martin's carrying out of the Lateran Council in 649 shows the boldness of his action against an Emperor whose edict was designed to silence discussion and promote political quietude.

-But it is not the histo-political aspect of this man that we want to concentrate on but the adherence to the Truth that drove him, even as an old man to defy and clarify bad theology - and to pay for it with his life.
+But it is not the histo-political aspect of this man that we want to concentrate on but the adherence to the Truth that drove him, even as an old man, to defy and clarify bad theology - and to pay for it with his life.
 The importance of Jesus being both God and human is so vital to the Truth of Christianity that to lessen or deny any aspect of it removes the foundation of the whole tower.
 In the Truth, the tower stands tall and straight, firmly rooted against wind, rain, heat, and cold.
 Revelation founds the Faith and negates the need for us to explain the mystery.
-To wiggle the foundation does not show the weakness of the foundation of Revelation but shows the necessity of retaining all of Revelation as a solid foundation.
+To wiggle the foundation does not show the weakness of the foundation of Revelation but of our own human weakness and hubris and shows the necessity of retaining all of Revelation as a solid foundation.
 Martin reminds us to cling to and teach only the Truth.

 Two last things: Martin was actually an Easterner, not a Roman.
 After his papacy, the West tended to elect only Westerners and the East only appointed Easterners.
 The divide continued to expand until its failure three centuries later.
 Second, Martin is also the last pope that we consider a martyr, which of course speaks to the deaths of many of the popes to come after him and the causes of their deaths, usually also for political reasons, if you understand my meanings.